patrickm10/NFLStatsAnalyzer/README.md

 ## Modular Data Pipeline
 - Designed for composability and reliability.
 - Weekly and seasonal scraping functions separated by module.
-- Plans to integrate with orchestration tools like Dagster.
+- Integrated with Google Composer to incorporate pipline orchestration

 # Prerequisites
 - Python 3.8 or higher